(anti)

 Salesforce rolls out new Slackbot AI agent as it battles Microsoft and Google in workplace AI

-Salesforce launched a rebuilt Slackbot AI agent capable of searching enterprise data, drafting documents, and taking action on behalf of employees in workplace environments.
+Salesforce has launched a rebuilt Slackbot AI agent capable of searching enterprise data, drafting documents, and taking action on behalf of employees across its workplace platform.

 8. № 08 Financial Times